Golf Glossary: Terms You Should Know

 Hitting a par-3 with your tee shot, a par-4 in no more than 2 shots and a par-5 in no more than 3 shots.
 Tour players usually manage to average around 66%.
 A more detailed explanation can be found here.

-A count of the number of fairways you manage to hot with your tee shot.
-On the PGA Tour they usually manage around 60%.
+A count of the number of fairways you manage to hit with your tee shot.
+On the PGA Tour, they usually manage around 60%.

 Putts Per Round

 A count of the putts you had in total during the round.
-Players at the top of the list on the major tours wills be taking around 28 putts per round!
+Players at the top of the list on the major tours will be taking around 28 putts per round!